 Training and Development

-Employee training and development is an integrated process that aims to contribute to an organization’s efficiency through increasing the knowledge and competencies of the employees.
+Employee training and development is an integrated process that aims to contribute to an organization’s efficiency by increasing the knowledge and competencies of the employees.
 Training and development provide a learning opportunity for further career growth of the employees.
 The terms “training” and “development” are used together to describe the overall employee learning process.
 Training refers to the activities taken by the organization to improve the present knowledge and skills of the employees for performing a job better.
-Training is always considered as an employee engagement activity of the organization.
-Development is the organized activity or educational process which focuses on the growth of managerial level employees.
+Training is always considered an employee engagement activity of the organization.
+Development is the organized activity or educational process which focuses on the growth of managerial-level employees.

 Major Differences Between Training and Development

-|Training is a reactive process||Development is a pro-active process|
+|Training is a reactive process||Development is a proactive process|

 |It has specific and quantifiable goals||It concentrates on the broader skills|

 |It’s a short-term process||It’s a continuous process|

 |The objective is to improve employees’ work performance.||The objective is to prepare employees for future challenges.|

 Training and Development Methods for Employee

 There is a large number of training and development methods for different levels of employees.
 The various training and development methods can be classified into major 2 categories, such as-